The information in this article is up to date for tax year 2024 (returns filed in 2025).

 So what does that mean, exactly?
 Let’s review some key terms:

-Gross income: Gross income is your earnings before taxes or other deductions.
+Gross income: Gross income refers to your earnings before taxes or other deductions.
 This includes not only your wages but also other earnings like dividends, business income, retirement distributions, capital gains, as well as other income.
 Your AGI will never exceed your gross income.
+Retirement income, along with other sources, is included in the broad calculation of a person’s total income for tax purposes, influencing the overall tax liability.

 Adjustments: Adjustments are money you spent during the year that the federal government allows you to exclude from your taxable income.
 Some adjustments are above-the-line deductions (e.g., student loan interest), and some are qualified expenses (e.g., alimony payments).